Types of Treatment

-Performed exclusively at our Westlake clinic by Clinic Director JD Whittemore and Elise Ruffin, BFRT involves the application of a specialized tourniquet system to partially occlude blood flow to the injured limb.
+Performed exclusively at many of our clinics, BFRT involves the application of a specialized tourniquet system to partially occlude blood flow to the injured limb.
 Light exercise is then performed for 5-10 minutes.
 Under this hypoxic (no oxygen) environment, large, fast twitch muscle fibers are recruited.
 This allows patients to make greater strength gains while lifting lighter loads, thereby reducing the overall stress placed on muscles and joints.
 BFRT is a proven treatment that allows patients to safely improve strength while recovering from an injury.

-Other benefits of Blood Flow Restricted Training include:
+Other benefits of Blood Flow Restriction Training include:

 - Increase muscle size, strength, and activation